Linguistics Course Catalog

 5 units

 Phonological, morphological, and syntactic aspects of the structure of the German language.
 Some knowledge of German is required.
-Prerequisite(s): course 111 or 112, and course 101.
+Prerequisite(s): LING 101, and LING 111 or LING 112.

 LING 187